calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About me

 Welcome to my personal website!
 I am a PhD candidate in Management Science with a specialization in **Organizational Behavior** at [ESADE Business School](https://www.esade.edu/en/about-us/who-we-are) in Barcelona.
-My research focuses on understanding decisions over time (i.e., inter-temporal decisions) in the workplace.
-My dissertation studies undesirable precedents in negotiations.
-I am also interested in research methods.
+My research examines the psychological foundations of workplace decisions, with a focus on negotiations and managerial contexts.
+My dissertation systematically investigates how undesirable precedents shape negotiation processes and outcomes.
+In my research, I use traditional approaches, such as lab/online experiments and surveys, as well as computational social science techniques, including natural language processing and large language models.

 <br>

 I have studied in China, Spain, the US, and the UK.
-During my PhD, I spent six months as a visiting PhD student at London Business School during the 2023-2024 academic year.
+During my PhD, I spent six months as a visiting doctoral student at London Business School during the 2023-2024 academic year.

 <br>